Mallington/GeoTraceRoute/README.md

 EXTREME_LOOKUP_API = "https://extreme-ip-lookup.com/json/"

-Its quite hacky because the actual code isn't going to be submitted, however it wouldn't be too hard for someone to re-purpose.
+It's quite hacky because the actual code isn't going to be submitted, however it wouldn't be too hard for someone to re-purpose.